-This is a pension benefit available through the U.S. Department of Veterans Affairs for wartime veterans and their spouses who have limited income and are in need of the regular aid and attendance of another person to perform functions required in everyday living either in a personal care or assisted living community or in their own home.
+This is a pension benefit available through the U.S. Department of Veterans Affairs (VA) for wartime veterans and their spouses who have limited income and require the regular attendance of a caregiver to perform functions required in everyday living either in a personal care or assisted living community or in their own home.

 On average, it takes seven to eight months to receive payment.
 Benefits typically are backdated to the month after the application is submitted.